-This program will offer students a unique experience focusing on the art of the Northern Renaissance, as well as modern and contemporary art, with visits to major museums, demonstrations of drawing and painting techniques, weekly group critiques and individual instruction.
-Students will gain an understanding and appreciation of the rich history of Dutch and Flemish art while developing conceptual skills leading to a personal point of view.
-Students will create visual journals based on their experiences and skill levels.
+This program offers a unique experience focusing on the art of the Northern Renaissance, as well as modern and contemporary art, with visits to major museums, demonstrations of drawing and painting techniques, weekly group critiques and individual instruction.
+You will gain an understanding and appreciation of the rich history of Dutch and Flemish art while developing conceptual skills leading to a personal point of view.
+You will create visual journals based on their experiences and skill levels.

-Painting and drawing students will create traditional bound journals and photography sutdents will create a blog.
-Students should strive to find a personal point of view that goes beyond a general travel guide.
-Students will likely visit the Rijksmuseum, Van Gogh Museum and Stedlijk Museum in Amsterdam and the Frans Hals Museum in Haarlem.
+Painting and drawing students will create traditional bound journals and photography students will create a blog.
+You should strive to find a personal point of view that goes beyond a general travel guide.
+You will likely visit the Rijksmuseum, Van Gogh Museum and Stedlijk Museum in Amsterdam and the Frans Hals Museum in Haarlem.
 Possible excursions include visits to Den Haag, Rotterdam and Delft in the Netherlands, and Brussels, Ghent and Bruges in Belgium.

-MU Students: Grades will calculate into students' MU GPAs and appear on students' MU transcripts when grades are recorded by the Faculty Program Director.
-Students must work with their academic adviser(s) to obtain pre-approval as to how the courses might fulfill degree requirements.
+MU Students: Grades will calculate into your MU GPA and appear on your MU transcript when grades are recorded by the faculty program director.
+You must work with your academic adviser(s) to obtain pre-approval as to how the courses might fulfill degree requirements.

-Students will stay in shared rooms in hotels or residence halls.
-June 2–23 students will reside in Haarlem.
-June 24–27 students will reside in Ghent.
-June 28–29 students will reside in Amsterdam.
-Most breakfasts and some group dinners are included in the program cost — students will be responsible for all other meals on their own.
+You will stay in shared rooms in hotels or residence halls.
+Most breakfasts and some group dinners are included in the program cost — you will be responsible for all other meals on your own.

-Students will travel with the group but they will have opportunities to explore some sites independently during their time abroad.
+You will travel with the group, but will have opportunities to explore some sites independently during your time abroad.
 Travel in the Netherlands might include visits to: